christianb/DeepLearning-Keras/README.md

-# DeepLearning-Setup-Ubuntu
-Installtion script to setup DeepLearning with Python3 and Keras on Ubuntu
+# Deep Learning with Python and Keras
+Requires an Ubuntu Linux distribution.

+## Setup
+Use `setup.sh` to install all needed packages on Ubuntu.

+## Jupyter
+Start Jupyter in browser: `jupyter notebook`